Tezsure/Dartez/README.md

 For usage guidance follow our **[documentation page](https://docs.dartez.io/)**.
 <br>

----
-**NOTE:**
+*NOTE:
-Use stable version of flutter to avoid package conflicts.
+Use stable version of flutter to avoid package conflicts.*

----

 ## Contributing

-dartez is open source and we love to receive contributions from whosoever passionate with the technology.
+Dartez is open source and we love to receive contributions from whosoever passionate with the technology.

 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, bug reports and feature requests or writing code.
 We certainly welcome pull requests as well.